There are three Vermont National Parks, including a portion of the Appalachian Trail and Marsh-Billings-Rockefeller National Historical Park.

 Lodging - There are no National Park Lodges within the park.

-Camping - There are no campgrounds/ campsites available within the park, however, there are two nearby Vermont State Parks.
+Camping - There are no campgrounds/ campsites available within the park.
+However, there are two nearby Vermont State Parks.

-Park Address - Billings Farm & Museum Parking Lot, 69 Old River Rd, Woodstock , VT 05091
+Park Address - Billings Farm & Museum Parking Lot, 69 Old River Rd, Woodstock, VT 05091

 He became involved in early efforts to establish national parks in the West.
 He married in 1861 and returned to Vermont.
-He, too, noticed that the agricultural practices in the area had not been good to Vermont's forests.
+He, too, noticed that the agricultural practices in the area had not been good for Vermont's forests.
 He was influenced by Marsh's Man and Nature and bought and restored the Marsh family farm.

-Mary French (grand-daughter of Billings) married Laurance Spelman Rockefeller (son of John D. Rockefeller, Jr.) The Rockefellers (Mary and Laurance) inherited their families' interests in conservation and philanthropy.
+Mary French (granddaughter of Billings) married Laurance Spelman Rockefeller (son of John D. Rockefeller, Jr.) The Rockefellers (Mary and Laurance) inherited their families' interests in conservation and philanthropy.
 They inherited the family farm in 1951 when Mary's mother died.
 In 1983, they opened the Billings Farm and Museum to the public.
 In 1992, the Rockefellers donated the property to the US National Park Service.

 Marsh-Billings-Rockefeller National Historical Park was officially created on August 26, 1992, when George W. Bush signed an Act of Congress into law.
 The park opened to the public on June 5, 1998.